Historical Apoplexy · State Legislative Adaptations · New Mexico

 SESSION: The Legislature of the State of New Mexico convenes annually on the third Tuesday of January.
 Regular sessions in odd-numbered years are limited to sixty (60) calendar days.
 Regular sessions in even-numbered years are limited to thirty (30) calendar days and are restricted to budgetary matters, appropriations, revenue bills, and matters designated by the Governor.
 A bill of this scope would require a sixty-day session (odd year) or a special session called by the Governor.
 The 2027 Regular Session is a sixty-day session.

 ANNUAL BUDGET: The State of New Mexico operates on an annual budget with a fiscal year running July 1 through June 30.
-The FY 2026 recurring general fund spending recommendation is $10.8 billion, a 5.7 percent increase over FY 2025.
-Total general fund consensus revenue for FY 2025 is $13.26 billion (NM Legislative Finance Committee, December 2024).
+Governor Michelle Lujan Grisham signed an $11.1 billion general fund budget for FY 2027 on March 11, 2026, a 2.5 percent increase over the prior fiscal year [SOURCE: Office of the Governor of New Mexico, March 11, 2026; New Mexico Legislative Finance Committee, 2027 Recommendations].
 New Mexico is the second-largest oil-producing state in the nation.
 Oil and gas revenue provided 34.5 percent of state revenue in 2023 (NMOGA).
 The Permian Basin in southeastern New Mexico (Lea and Eddy counties) accounts for 95 percent of the state's oil production.
 This oil dependence creates both fiscal opportunity and vulnerability: when oil prices are high, the state has surplus; when they decline, the budget contracts.
-Division I reduces the state's vulnerability to oil price volatility by establishing infrastructure that persists regardless of extraction revenue cycles.
+This Act reduces the state's vulnerability to oil price volatility by establishing infrastructure that persists regardless of extraction revenue cycles.

-THE LAND GRANT PERMANENT FUND: The Land Grant Permanent Fund (LGPF), administered by the New Mexico State Investment Council, holds more than $28.65 billion in total assets, making it one of the largest permanent funds in the United States and the largest educational endowment in New Mexico.
+THE LAND GRANT PERMANENT FUND: The Land Grant Permanent Fund (LGPF), administered by the New Mexico State Investment Council, holds more than $31.897 billion in total assets, making it one of the largest permanent funds in the United States and the largest educational endowment in New Mexico.
 The LGPF distributes approximately $1.34 billion annually to public schools, universities, and other beneficiaries.
 The fund is derived from lands granted by the United States to the Territory of New Mexico under the Ferguson Act of 1898 and additional lands granted by the Enabling Act of 1910.
 Revenue comes primarily from oil, gas, and mineral royalties on state trust lands.
-The fund exists to serve New Mexico's people — particularly its children.
-The people are the poorest children in America.
+The fund exists to serve New Mexico's people, particularly its children.
+New Mexico ranks last in the nation in child well-being (Annie E. Casey KIDS COUNT).
 The fund is the fiscal mechanism for this Act.

 LEGISLATIVE FRAMEWORK: The Legislature of the State of New Mexico is a bicameral body consisting of the Senate (42 members) and the House of Representatives (70 members).
-New Mexico is unique among American states: a majority-minority state with the highest percentage of Hispanic residents in the nation (47 percent), twenty-three sovereign tribal nations (19 Pueblos, the Navajo Nation, Mescalero Apache, Jicarilla Apache, and Fort Sill Apache), constitutional bilingual status (English and Spanish), and a history that predates Plymouth Rock by twelve years.
+New Mexico is unique among American states: a majority-minority state with the highest percentage of Hispanic residents in the nation (47 percent), twenty-three sovereign tribal nations (19 Pueblos, the Navajo Nation, Mescalero Apache, Jicarilla Apache, and Fort Sill Apache), constitutional bilingual status (English and Spanish), and a history that predates Plymouth Colony by ten years.
 Santa Fe, founded in 1610, is the oldest state capital in the United States.
 The Pueblos have been continuously inhabited for over one thousand years.
-The state hosts the scientific infrastructure that split the atom, built the bomb, and tested it on its own soil — while maintaining the highest child poverty rate in America.
-The Legislature that governs the state where nuclear weapons are designed should be the Legislature that ensures the children who live in the weapons' shadow have food, water, healthcare, and education.
+The state hosts the scientific infrastructure that split the atom, built the bomb, and tested it on its own soil, while ranking last in the nation in child well-being.
+The Legislature that governs the state where nuclear weapons are designed should be the Legislature that ensures the residents living alongside those facilities have food, water, and the essentials of daily life.

 HISTORY: A version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
 The original proposal was written for Colorado and sidelined during the 2016-2017 legislative cycle.
 The present version is the New Mexico adaptation, incorporating updated research from the Historical Apoplexy series (Cooper, 2025- 2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
 New Mexico is the twenty-sixth state in this legislative series.